 We assess the performances of variational inference through comparison with MCMC and computation of accuracy.
 For a generic univariate parameter $\theta$, the approximation accuracy of a density $q(\theta)$ to a posterior density $p(\theta\vert\by)$ is measured through

 so that $0\%\leq\mbox{accuracy}\leq 100\%$, with $100\%$ indicating perfect matching between the approximating and posterior density functions.
-In the simulation study we also keep track of computational times and percentages of coverage.
-We calculate the percentage of coverage for a given parameter as the proportion of simulations where the true parameter falls inside a 95\% credible interval obtained through variational inference.
-Accuracy is assessed using Markov chain Monte Carlo as a benchmark.
-A standard Metropolis--Hastings algorithm (Metropolis \emph{et al}., 1953; Hastings, 1970) is used to produce approximate samples from the posterior distribution.
+We compute accuracy using Markov chain Monte Carlo as a benchmark.
+A standard Metropolis--Hastings algorithm \cite{metropolis1953equation,hastings1970monte} is used to produce approximate samples from the posterior distribution.
 The Markov chains are started at feasible points in the parameter space and the retained samples are used to approximate the corresponding posterior density functions via kernel density estimation.
 Accuracy is then obtained from \eqref{eq:accExpr} with replacement of $p(\theta\vert\by)$ by MCMC density estimates of the posterior density functions.
-Variational inference is performed removing the contrast matrix $\bL$ through Lemmas \ref{lem:lemmaA2d}--\ref{lem:lemmaC2d} and sparsifying the kernel matrix $\bK$ via truncation of interactions, as explained in Section \ref{sec:stremVarInf}, whereas our MCMC implementation does not make direct use of matrices $\bL$ and $\bK$.
-The simulation study is run on a personal computer with a 64 bit Windows 10 operating system, an Intel i7-7500U central processing unit at 2.7 gigahertz and 16 gigabytes of random access memory.
-Variational inference is fully performed in \textsf{R}, whereas MCMC is run in \textsf{R} with subroutines replacing $\bL$ and $\bK$ matrix operations implemented in \textsf{C++}.
+Variational inference is performed removing the contrast matrix $\bL$ through Lemmas \ref{lem:lemmaA2d}--\ref{lem:lemmaC2d} and sparsifying the matrix $\bK$ via truncation of interactions, as explained in Section \ref{sec:stremVarInf}.
+Also our MCMC implementation does not make direct use of matrices $\bL$ and $\bK$ to reduce computational burden.
+The simulation study was run on a personal computer with a 64 bit Windows 10 operating system, an Intel i7-7500U central processing unit at 2.7 gigahertz and 16 gigabytes of random access memory.
+Variational inference was fully performed in \textsf{R}, whereas MCMC was run in \textsf{R} with subroutines replacing $\bL$ and $\bK$ matrix operations implemented in \textsf{C++}.

-\subsection{Real Biomedical Data}
+\subsection{Real biomedical data}

 We test the performance of our variational inference approach on a real biomedical application from the realm of tomographic data.
 Tomography aims to display cross-sections through human and animal bodies, or other solid objects, using data collected around the body.